If you’re looking for an easy but highly rewarding hike, you need to visit Cascade 500 Pieds in Mauritius (also known as Cascade des Galets)!

 If the water level is too high, I recommend being accompanied by someone so that you can help each other out when crossing the river.

 After that, you just need to take the path that goes uphill.
-In less than two minutes you’ll finally arrive at Cascade 500 Pieds where you’ll be greeted with the cool mist from the waterfall and the incredible views of the valley below.
+In less than two minutes you’ll finally arrive at Cascade 500 Pieds where you’ll be greeted by the cool mist from the waterfall and the incredible views of the valley below.

 It goes without saying that you should be extremely careful since there’s over a 150-meter drop!
 This section is very slippery so avoid getting too close to the edge.